Implications of zero-growth economics analysed with an agent-based model: Measures

+For simplicity, we set $\psi=1$, such that the initial set of distressed nodes are maximally distressed (bankrupt).
+The distress and state variables are then updated as:

-Where all $h_k$ variables are updated in parallel, followed by all $s_k$ variables in parallel.
+Only banks are initially distressed, therefore, firm $h_\iota(\tau)$ variables are updated in parallel, then all $s_\iota(\tau)$, followed by all bank $h_b(\tau)$ and $s_b(\tau)$ variables.
 Furthermore, after a finite number of steps $T$, the dynamics stop as each nodes state is either $s_k(t+T)=U$ or $s_k(t+T)=I$.
-As in \cite{aoyama2013debtrank}, these equations are applied to both the bank and firm propagation matrix, where the bank DebtRank is calculated as a weighted sum of the distress, with weights equal to the bank's asset size:
+As in \cite{aoyama2013debtrank}, the bank DebtRank is calculated as a weighted sum of the distress, with weights equal to the bank's asset size: